YU000jp/logseq-l10n-generate-json/README.md

-# logseq-l10n-create-json
+# logseq-l10n-generate-json

-Extract ' `t("string")` ' from the scripts in the folder and create one JSON file.
+Extract ' `t("string")` ' from the scripts in the folder and generate one JSON file.

 ## Dependencies